TaliesinTalab/Campus_Tester/README.md

 As a note, some of the questions included are in German.
 Cut me some slack if you find some errors, I'm not a native speaker.
 ***
 ## How to Use
 The simplest way to use this application is to clone or download the contents of this repository.
 I personally used IntelliJ Idea to write and run it.
 Simply open IntelliJ and run the application via Gradle.
+Note that you might need to have installed a JavaFX SDK to run this.
+I recommend to use version 23.0.1, but I can also confirm that it works with version 17.0.6.
+I suggest you try the version you have installed, and if you encounter any errors, handle them accordingly.

 Once started, you should pick a course from the top-menu (e.g. "DigiCom Tests").
 After starting the test, pressing the "_skip_" button will skip the question.
 Note that this will be counted the same as having answered the question wrong.